-First, fun and easy games are quickly identified and can be a review on more challenging days.
+First, fun and easy games will be quickly identified and are a good review on more challenging days.

-Second, it will help identify games that the child found challenging, whether they were difficult because they weren't ready for that game, because the child was having a rough day in general, or because they just don't like that particular type of game.
-Of course, try the game at a later date to see if the attitude has changed.
+Second, the notes will help identify games that the child found challenging.
+It could be they were not ready for that game, they were having a tough day, or they just did not like that particular game.
+At a later date, try the game again to see if the student's knowledge, ability, or perspective has changed.

-Third, it will provide a log of game play.
-Remember, 10 to 15 minutes of a game is the same as a worksheet.
-So when you look at the log, you can see the time spent practicing and working on math skills.
-A log form can be found on the next page as well as in the front of the student's RightStartTM Mathematics workbook.
+6. Keep a log of the games played.
+Ten to 15 minutes of game time is the same as a math worksheet.
+So, when you look at the log, you can see the time spent practicing and working on math skills.
+A blank log is available on the next page and in the student's RightStart[TM] Mathematics worksheets.